 USpeech Introduction Video Results

-USpeech: Ultrasound-Enhanced Speech with Minimal Human Effort via Cross-modal Synthesis
+USpeech: Ultrasound-Enhanced Speech with Minimal Human Effort via Cross-Modal Synthesis

 Luca Jiang-Tao Yu Running Zhao Sijie Ji Edith C.H.
 Ngai Chenshu Wu